CSOgroup/Lymphomoid-IF-pipeline/README.md

 Since all tables are saved, you can customize your plots/perfom additional downstream analyses by reading them back in your favourite programming language.

+# CHANGELOG
+- 22Nov2024: It's possible to define non-cell-type markers in the configuration talbe.
+Those markers will not be used for cell type classification, but their intensity will be used to divide cells into positive or negative for that marker.
+This is a generalization of the previous implementation, that was specific for Ki67 (proliferation marker).
+   - The configuration tables must contain a new column called `Is_CellType_Marker` that can be either `TRUE` or `FALSE`.
+   - The plots will not include `proliferating` vs `not proliferating`, but `marker+` vs `marker-`.
+The old proliferating cells are now `Ki67+`.
+   - Neighborhood analyses does not require the `--celltype_query_proliferation_status` parameter anymore, but requires the the path to the configuration table using the parameter `--channel_info_path`.
+   - Neighborhood analyses outputs plots and tables for cells negative for all markers, but also for cells positive for each marker individually.
+The file names also include the query cell type.